nstagman/exact_cover_sudoku/README.md

 - **Check if the matrix is empty:** If the matrix is empty, the solution has been found and the current partial solution is the solution

-- **Select a column:** Selecting the column with the least number of nodes will result in the fewest number of iterations.
+- **Select a column:** Selecting the column with the fewest number of nodes will result in the fewest iterations.
 If this column has zero nodes, then this search branch has failed.
 The algorithm must backtrack and uncover the nodes that were covered during the last iteration.

 - **Select partial solution from column:** Once a column with nodes is selected, one of the rows in the column is selected as a partial solution.